RyanCPeters/EC_GroupProj_CSC143/README.md

 # Scribble
-we will be initially setting up the shared code for the scrabble board game cover here.
+we will initially setting up the shared code for the scrabble board game cover here.